abhinayjatoth/Garbage_classification/README.md

 ## Learning Objective:
 For this project we used 2 pre-trained CNN models(InceptionV3 and MobileNet) and a custom CNN model to classify 12 different types of garbage categories

+The source code are two colab file as mentioned below.
+It contains datset loading, data-preprocessing/augmentation, Model Building and training and evaluation

 Trained all the three models on google colab prpo

 ### The deliverables of the project are as follows